kitao/pyxel/README.md

 [ [English](https://github.com/kitao/pyxel/blob/master/README.md) | [Japanese](https://github.com/kitao/pyxel/blob/master/README.ja.md) ]

-Pyxel is a game development environment in Python.
+Pyxel is a retro game development environment in Python.

 Thanks to its simple specifications inspired by retro gaming consoles, such as only 16 colors can be displayed and only 4 sounds can be played back at the same time, you can feel free to enjoy making pixel art style games.